Great Stories to Discover on Florida’s Historic Coast

 Highlights Along the Route:

-Fishing is a year-round attraction with access to inshore backwaters and deep-sea experiences.
+Fishing is a year-round attraction along Florida’s Historic Coast with access to inshore backwaters and deep-sea experiences.
 Whether from a pier, boat, or beach, anglers can catch flounder, trout, redfish, tarpon, kingfish, and sailfish.

 Cycling Adventure

-Ride the Palatka to St. Augustine State Trail, a scenic paved path connecting the St. Johns River town of Palatka to St. Augustine.
-Pedal through agricultural landscapes, the charming town of Hastings, and untouched stretches of Northeast Florida’s countryside.
+Cyclists can also explore the Palatka-to-St. Augustine State Trail, part of the larger St. Johns River-to-Sea Loop.
+This scenic paved trail connects the St. Johns River town of Palatka to historic St. Augustine, guiding riders through agricultural landscapes, the charming town of Hastings, and unspoiled stretches of Northeast Florida countryside.

 Fun Facts about Florida’s Historic Coast